sdubois/drupal7-amezmo/README.md

 ### index.php

-This is the standard index.php file that comes with any Drupal 7 installation, but with a minor modification to autoload code from composer packages.
+This is the standard ```index.php``` file that comes with any Drupal 7 installation, but with a minor modification to autoload code from composer packages.

-This file should replace the existing index.php file in your root directory.
+This file should replace the existing ```index.php``` file in your root directory.
 While it is generally an unwise idea to modify core, it is necessary in this case.

 ### settings.php

-This is a very minimal settings.php file to demonstrate how to connect to your application's database on Amezmo using the provided environment variables.
+This is a very minimal ```settings.php``` file to demonstrate how to connect to your application's database on Amezmo using the provided environment variables.

 This can either be used as a starting point for your site, or a reference for modifying your existing settings.php file.

-In most cases, this file should be placed in the /sites/default directory.
+In most cases, this file should be placed in the ```/sites/default``` directory.

-### .amezmo/after.pull
+### after.pull

 This script file is necessary to create a symlink to Amezmo's storage directory.
 For more information on deployment hooks, see the documentation at https://www.amezmo.com/docs/deployments/hooks

-This file must be placed in the .amezmo directory in your site root.
+This file must be placed in the ```.amezmo``` directory in your site root.

 ## Help